What Are Public And Private Keys? (2023)

 While private keys are used to spend your funds, public keys are used to receive funds.

 Another very important property of private/public key pairs is that it’s very easy to create the public key from the private key, however it’s near impossible to do the reverse.
-This allows anyone to share their public key without hackers reverse engineering their private keys from it.
+This allows anyone to share their bitcoin address without hackers reverse engineering their private keys from it.

 How Are Public And Private Keys Generated?